rhdhorchestrator/serverless-workflow-examples/serverless-workflow-with-persistence/README.md

 ## Run it!
 ### In a K8S cluster
+/!\ With `Kind` local cluster, the JobService is not able to work properly; there is a network issue and its pod cannot reach the workflow service.
-/!\ Do not create a Kind/Minikube cluster yet, one will be created using Knative CLI /!\
+/!\ Do not create a Minikube cluster yet, one will be created using Knative CLI /!\

 Install quickstart plugin for Knative CLI: https://knative.dev/docs/getting-started/quickstart-install/#install-the-knative-quickstart-plugin